Pythm/ad-Lightwand/README.md

 Check your entity in [Home Assistant developer-tools -> state](https://my.home-assistant.io/redirect/developer_states/) for what your light supports when setting light_data.
 <a href="https://my.home-assistant.io/redirect/developer_states/" target="_blank" rel="noreferrer noopener"><img src="https://my.home-assistant.io/badges/developer_states.svg" alt="Open your Home Assistant instance and show your state developer tools." /></a>

 #### ToggleLights
 ToggleLights is Home Assistant switch entities.
 Toggles are configured with a `toggle` number on how many times to turn on light to get wanted dim instead of light_data for dimmable lights.
 Input `num_dim_steps` as number of dim steps in bulb.

 ## Mode change events
 > [!IMPORTANT]
-> This app listens to event "MODE_CHANGE" in Home Assistant to set different light modes with `normal` mode as default setting.
+> This app listens to event "MODE_CHANGE" in Home Assistant to set different light modes with `normal` mode as default automation.
 > The use of events in Appdaemon and Home Assistant is well documented in [Appdaemon docs - Events](https://appdaemon.readthedocs.io/en/latest/APPGUIDE.html#events)

 To set mode from another appdaemon app simply use: